 Credit Reporting |

 | We provide you a handy Credit Services Directory in an easy to read chart format so you can quickly find all the contact information and links you need for getting in touch with the four primary credit reporting agencies in the United States.
-One-click also gets you information on ordering your personal credit report.
+We also show you where you can get your free credit reports and estimate your credit score.
 The "Big Three" dominate credit reporting agencies are Experian (formerly TRW), Equifax, and TransUnion.
 Each has its own proprietary data collection, reporting, and scoring systems.
 If you are checking your credit, it is a good idea to get a report from each company.
-All three offer consolidated reports which are often less expensive than ordering three individual reports.
-The pricing, layout, and features vary slightly from one consolidated credit report to another. |
+All three offer consolidated reports which are often less expensive than ordering three individual reports, and some include your credit score.
+The pricing, layout, and features vary slightly from one consolidated credit report to another.
+Keep in mind you are entitled to free reports as well. |

 |

-| ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||
+| ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

 | Free Credit Reports |

-| According to the Fair Credit Reporting Act (FCRA), you are entitled to one free credit report during any 12-month period no matter where you live, if you: are unemployed and intend to apply for employment in the next 60 days, are on public welfare assistance, believe your file contains inaccurate information due to fraud, or if you have been turned down for a loan, or denied credit, insurance, or employment in the past 60 days.
-Generally these reports are only available via the mail.
+| According to the Fair Credit Reporting Act (FCRA), you are entitled to one free credit report (from all four agencies) during any 12-month period no matter where you live, if you: are unemployed and intend to apply for employment in the next 60 days, are on public welfare assistance, believe your file contains inaccurate information due to fraud, or if you have been turned down for a loan, or denied credit, insurance, or employment in the past 60 days.
 Call each agency or click through their website to find details on how to get your free report.
-State legislation: in addition to the above, residents of the following six states are currently entitled to one free credit report per year: Colorado, Maine, Maryland, Massachusetts, New Jersey, Vermont.
-Georgia residents are entitled to two free credit reports per year.
-Once again, call each agency or click through their website for more details.
-More Federal Legislation: The Fair and Accurate Credit Transactions Act (FACT) that was signed into law in December 2003, also allows you to get one free copy of your credit report annually.
-Every resident, regardless of state, is now entiteld to a free credit report every 12 months from each of the big three credit bureaus.
-Secure yours at: AnnualCreditReport.com. |
+Federal Legislation: The Fair and Accurate Credit Transactions Act (FACT) that was signed into law in December 2003, allows you to get one free copy of your credit report annually.
+Every resident, regardless of state, is entitled to a free credit report every 12 months from each of the big three credit bureaus.
+(Innovis is not included).
+Secure yours at: AnnualCreditReport.com.
+State Legislation: in addition to the above, residents of the following seven states are currently entitled to a second free credit report per year from the big three credit agencies AND Innovis: Colorado, Georgia, Maine, Maryland, Massachusetts, New Jersey, and Vermont.
+Once again, call each agency or click through their website for more details. |

 | Free Credit Report Contact Numbers | |||